 Allora Vineyards is located north of the town of St. Helena on the valley floor near Ehlers Lane off of Highway 29.
 Owners Terry and Nancy Klein have lived in Napa Valley for many years and is where they raised three children.
-Terry was born in San Francisco and moved to St. Helena when he was 13 years of age (a graduate of St. Helena High School) – his family has been in the Napa Valley since 1963.
+Terry was born in San Francisco and moved to St. Helena when he was 13 years of age (a graduate of St. Helena High School) – his family has been in Napa Valley since 1963.
 Terry began Terry Klein Plastering in 1988, a successful residential & winery plastering company (based in the San Francisco Bay Area).
 While Nancy rarely drinks wine, Terry has enjoyed wine for years – they began Allora Vineyards beginning with their first vintage in 1997 (with encouragement from friend and winemaker Dennis Johns) and purchased their property and planted it a year later harvesting the first grapes in 2002.

 Daughters Kelly and Cortney are also directly involved with the winery operations – managing the winery sales and marketing.
 Conveniently Terry and Nancy live on property in the gorgeous home located above the winery and cellar.
 Allora winery and residence buildings are beautifully constructed and are the centerpiece of the property.

-Their 15 acre property is located on the valley floor in between Calistoga and St. Helena.
-The previous owner used the property for pasture land for livestock and it had never been planted to grapes.
-Today 10 acres of vines are planted on the estate with the majority being two clones of Cabernet Sauvignon (clone 15 which Terry planted from cuttings from the iconic Monte Rosso Vineyard in Sonoma County) and clone 337 and lesser amounts of Merlot, Cabernet Franc and Petite Sirah.
+Their 15-acre property is located on the valley floor in between Calistoga and St. Helena.
+The previous owner used the property for pastureland for livestock and it had never been planted to grapes.
+Today 10 acres of vines are planted on the estate with the majority being two clones of Cabernet Sauvignon (clone 15 which Terry planted from cuttings from the iconic Monte Rosso Vineyard in Sonoma County) and clone 337 and lesser amounts of Cabernet Franc and Petite Sirah.

 The Allora property features rich loamy soils – during the drilling of a deep well on their property, the drill bit passed through layers of gravel, loam and clay multiple times as the well was dug deeper.
 The soil is so fertile that Terry told us, “One year our metal end posts on each row started “growing”!